elastic/apm-agent-nodejs/README.md

 ## Configuration

-When you've required the Opbeat module you can supply an optional options object to configure the client.
+When you've required the Opbeat module you can supply an optional options object to configure the agent.

 ```javascript
 require('opbeat')({